schmee/java-http-clj/README.md

 # java-http-clj [![CircleCI](https://circleci.com/gh/schmee/java-http-clj.svg?style=svg)](https://circleci.com/gh/schmee/java-http-clj)

-Today [clj-http](https://github.com/dakrone/clj-http) is the de-facto standard HTTP client for Clojure.
+[clj-http](https://github.com/dakrone/clj-http) is the de-facto standard HTTP client for Clojure.
 It is an excellent library, but it is also a large dependency since it is based on [Apache HTTP](https://hc.apache.org/httpcomponents-client-ga/).
 It also doesn't support HTTP/2 (yet).

 Enter java-http-clj.
 It is inspired by both clj-http and [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC) and built on `java.net.http` that ships with with Java 11.
-As such it comes with _no_ extra dependencies if you're already using Java 11, and it fully supports HTTP/2 out of the box.
+As such it comes with _no_ extra dependencies if you're already using Java 11 and it fully supports HTTP/2 out of the box.

 ## Installation